An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 Custom Artifact Type

-A custom artifact type refers to an artifact classification in Storyteller.
+A custom artifact type refers to an artifact classification in Blueprint.
 Custom artifact types are associated with individual projects in the instance.

 A custom property refers to the descriptive data that is associated with an artifact or sub-artifact.
 All custom properties are created by project administrators for individual projects.